CLI

 Mock Server

-Having set up a mock server configuration in server.py
+Having set up a mock server configuration in server.py, you can start the server with serve.

 See the api reference for how to set up server.py